 23. Be Calm

 Be calm and casual every single time you interact with them.
-Now, if the two of you were friends before, it’s going to be hard to walk away and pretend like that friendship never happened.
-There will be moments where you will interact with them.
+If you were friends before, it would be hard to walk away and pretend like that friendship never happened.
+There will be moments when you will interact with them.
+So in those moments, try not to dig too deep into their story and what’s happening to them.
+The more you learn, the more those thoughts will stay rested in your mind.

 In those situations, try to keep the conversation short if you can.
 Try not to reveal too much about what’s going on in your life and how you’re pursuing other people.